 - How about a reward for your hard work?

 The questions can be short and simple but they create feelings of excitement that lure your subscribers to open the email.
 Most people would love to see what they can get for a cheap price or how they can get a freebie.
-Make a list of these questions and identify which ones sound interesting basing on your customer’s profile or even for yourself.
+Make a list of these questions and identify which ones sound interesting based on your customer’s profile or even for yourself.
 Use these questions as your email subject lines and observe the improvement in your open rates.

 4. Ask For A Reply